0hscar/profile_comparison/README.md

 ### 4. Usage

 - Open your browser and go to `http://localhost:8080`.
-- Hardcoded user restaurant: "Stefan's Steakhouse" in "Helsinki".
+- "Hardcoded" user restaurant: "Stefan's Steakhouse" in "Helsinki".
 - Explore AI-generated summaries, suggestions, and competitor details.

 ---